 - Jointly develop financeable resilience project proposals for presentation to potential partners and funders.

-- Urban Ocean works closely with cities in Asia Pacific, Latin America, and Europe to demonstrate tangible solutions and progress.
+Urban Ocean works closely with cities in Asia Pacific, Latin America, and Europe to demonstrate tangible solutions and progress.
 The first cohort of cities comprises 4 cities that are leading the way in the fight against river and ocean plastic pollution and/or in implementing circular economy approaches (mentor cities), and 5 cities located in geographies with high waste leakage rates that are committed to improving waste management as part of resilience-building efforts (learning cities).
 The second cohort adds another 3 cities from the South Asia region to the program.

 Urban Ocean works with leading cities and offers an opportunity to develop and deliver solutions where the action is most needed – at the local level.
 It enables and empowers cities in South and Southeast Asia and Latin America to develop circular economies, reduce plastic waste and build cleaner, healthier and more resilient communities for the long term, particularly as they weather the impacts of the current COVID-19 crisis.

 News and Blogs